insensitive/i-fudget/README.md

 # i-fudget
-Create File app.config.ts in src/app/ with content
+Create a file with the name `app.config.ts` in `src/app/` and paste below code :
 ```
 export const firebaseConfig = {
   apiKey: "###################",